niko-dellic/genetic-assembly/README.md

 ## Algorithm Details

+### Supported Algorithms

+**Currently Implemented:**

-### NSGA-II (Non-dominated Sorting Genetic Algorithm II)
+- ✅ **NSGA-II** (Non-dominated Sorting Genetic Algorithm II)

+**Planned:**

+- ⏳ **NSGA-III** (for many-objective optimization with 4+ objectives)

+**Note:** While the API accepts "nsga3" as an algorithm parameter, it currently falls back to NSGA-II internally.
+This is documented for future compatibility when NSGA-III is implemented.

+### NSGA-II Implementation

-The implementation includes:
+The NSGA-II implementation includes:

 - **Fast Non-dominated Sorting**: Efficiently categorizes population into Pareto fronts
 - **Crowding Distance**: Maintains diversity in the Pareto front
 - **Binary Tournament Selection**: Selects parents based on rank and crowding distance
 - **Single-point Crossover**: Combines genetic material from two parents
-- **Bit-flip Mutation**: Introduces variation by flipping binary genes
+- **Bit-flip Mutation**: Introduces variation by flipping binary genes (0.0 ↔ 1.0)

+**Limitations:**

+- Binary variables only (each gene is either 0.0 or 1.0)
+- Linear objective functions (expressed as coefficient matrices)
+- Constraints are accepted but not enforced (for future use)

 ### Multi-Objective Optimization

-The algorithm optimizes multiple conflicting objectives simultaneously.
-For example:
+The algorithm optimizes multiple conflicting objectives simultaneously, producing a **Pareto front** of trade-off solutions.

+**Ideal Use Cases:**

+- **Binary Knapsack Problems**: Select items (0/1) to maximize value while minimizing weight
+- **Feature Selection**: Choose which features to include (on/off) to balance accuracy and complexity
+- **Resource Allocation**: Allocate discrete units (present/absent) across competing objectives
+- **Subset Selection**: Pick elements from a set to optimize multiple criteria

+**Examples:**

 - **Knapsack Problem**: Maximize value while minimizing weight
-- **Engineering Design**: Minimize cost while maximizing performance
+- **Land Use Allocation**: Allocate building space to minimize overcrowding and underutilization (see demo)
-- **Portfolio Optimization**: Maximize returns while minimizing risk
+- **Portfolio Selection**: Choose which assets to include while balancing risk and return
+- **Network Design**: Select which links to activate to optimize cost and reliability

+**Not Suitable For:**

+- Continuous optimization problems (requires binary encoding)
+- Non-linear objective functions
+- Problems requiring constraint enforcement
+- Many-objective optimization (4+ objectives - use NSGA-III when available)

 ## Examples